developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/about/index.md

 * RS5000 Ring Scanner (when used with WT6000 Lollipop)

 [See all supported devices](#mobile)
-###

 ### WebView Control
-Enterprise Browser 1.7 now permits many features of the Android WebView to be controlled through the `Config.xml`, helping to simplify access to device- and web-related security capabilities and user-experience features.
+Enterprise Browser 1.7 now permits many features of the Android WebView to be controlled through the `Config.xml` file, helping to simplify access to device- and web-related security capabilities and user-experience features.
 EB 1.7 also increases the methods and properties provided in the [WebView API](../../api/webview).

 > **These tags apply only to devices running KitKat and higher**.